 - Buy milk and other dairy products toward the end of your shopping trip.

 - Store milk and other dairy products in the refrigerator below 40°F, but never store milk in the refrigerator door where it is susceptible to warmer air from opening and closing the door.

-- Discard all kinds of milk (whole, low-fat, reduced fat, non-fat, etc.) after one week of opening, no matter what the "sell-by" date is.
+- Discard all kinds of milk (whole, low-fat, reduced fat, non-fat, etc.) after one week of opening, no matter the "sell-by" date.

 - Ice cream has a shelf life of two to four months because it is stored in the freezer where bacterial growth is significantly slowed due to the colder temperatures.
 If you make homemade ice cream, be sure to use pasteurized eggs.